2017/2018 statutory maternity & sick pay

 In other HR news, the maximum age for Jury service will be raised from 70 to 75 years old, with the Government saying for the first time it will draw on the “life experience” of pensioners over 70.

 If you need any help with HR for your business, Goodwille are here to help.
-Our HR Manager Jacqui Brown can help you with everything HR-related, get in touch with her on firstname.lastname@example.org if you have any questions on the above or anything else related to UK HR.
+Our HR Department provide advice and support on everything HR-related through our wide range of HR services.
+Contact us if you have any questions on the above or anything else related to HR and employing people in the UK.